-Ten years after the publication of Petrie's article, Jan Czekanowski developed a seriation method and used a shaded diagram to represent block-diagonal data structures.
+gram to represent block-diagonal data structures.
 Figure 5 shows a sorted matrix of educational data from Czekanowski (1909).
-Except for its lack of coloring and appended cluster trees, Czekanowski's display is similar to the output of contemporary computer matrix reordering programs (Liiv 2008).
+Czekanowski's display, except for the lack of coloring and appended cluster trees, is similar to the output of contemporary computer matrix reordering programs (Liiv 2008).